eclipse-sprotty/sprotty-website/hugo/content/docs/actions_and_protocols.md

     end
 end
 {{< /mermaid>}}
-This is very similiar to scenario 1 (with server-only layout).
+This is very similar to scenario 1 (with server-only layout).
 However, instead of `SetModelAction` and `UpdateModelAction` we use the `RequestBoundsAction` which contains the full graph

 ### 3. Client and Server Layout